Mathematical semantics of intuitionistic logic: What is intuitionistic logic?

-What is this?
-As an interpretation of a judgement, it should probably be a judgement; after all, we would like to {\it judge} whether the principle of decidability holds on our informal interpretation of intuitionistic logic.
-(Heyting \cite{He2} also thinks that a problem preceded by the $\turnstile$ sign should be a judgement and not a problem.)
-On the other hand, we can try to emulate the $\forall$ clause in the BHK interpretation, which gives us the {\it problem} whose solution is a general method of solving the problem $\bGamma\lor\neg\bGamma$ for every particular problem $\bGamma$.
-(And this is precisely Kolmogorov's original interpretation \footnote{According to Kolmogorov \cite{Kol}, the {\it problem} $\turnstile\alpha\lor\neg\alpha$ ``reads as follows: to give a general method that for every problem $\alpha$ either finds a solution of $\alpha$ or deduces a contradiction on the basis of such a solution!
-In particular, when the problem $\alpha$ consists in proving a proposition, one must possess a general method to either prove or reduce to a contradiction any proposition.
-If the reader does not consider himself to be omniscient, he will probably determine that [$\turnstile\alpha\lor\neg \alpha$] cannot be on the list of problems solved by him.''
-Let us note that Kolmogorov effectively appeals to some assumption regarding the {\it knowledge} of the reader here.
-Elsewhere in \cite{Kol} he introduces a list of axioms of intuitinistic logic by stating that ``we must assume that the solutions of some elementary problems are already known.''
-Thus Kolmogorov's announcement that in his setting ``there is no need for any special, e.g.\ intuitionistic, epistemological presuppositions'' (cf.\ his quote in \S\ref{Kolmogorov}) does not seem to be accurate.
-In fact, his assumption that solutions of certain problems beginning with $\turnstile$ {\it are already known} is not so different from Heyting's epistemological interpretation of $\turnstile$ \cite{He0}: ``To satisfy the intuitionistic demands, the assertion must be the observation of an empirical fact, that is, of the realization of the expectation expressed by the proposition $p$.
+The ``correction'', if it indeed occurs, may have some philosophical implications.
+Kolmogorov has claimed that in his calculus of problems, ``there is no need for any special, e.g.\ intuitionistic, epistemological presuppositions'' (cf.\ his quote in \S\ref{Kolmogorov}).
+But he arguably did not quite achieve this stated goal, because he appears to implicitly refer to the same epistemological presuppositions as Heyting. \footnote{According to Kolmogorov \cite{Kol}, ``the formula [$\turnstile a\lor\neg a$] reads as follows: to give a general method that for every problem $a$ either finds a solution of $a$ or deduces a contradiction on the basis of such a solution!
+In particular, when the problem $a$ consists in proving a proposition, one must possess a general method to either prove or reduce to a contradiction any proposition.
+If the reader does not consider himself to be omniscient, he will probably determine that [$\turnstile a\lor\neg a$] cannot be on the list of problems solved by him.''
+Let us note that this effectively appeals to an assumption regarding the reader's knowledge.
+Elsewhere in \cite{Kol} Kolmogorov introduces a list of axioms of intuitinistic logic by stating that ``we must assume that the solutions of some elementary problems are already known.
+We take as postulates that we already have solutions to the following groups A and B of problems.
+The subsequent presentation is directed only to the reader who has solved all these problems''.
+Here Kolmogorov again clearly assumes something regarding the reader's knowledge.
+In fact, his assumption that solutions of certain problems beginning with $\turnstile$ {\it are already known} is not so different from Heyting's epistemological definition of $\turnstile$ \cite{He0}: ``To satisfy the intuitionistic demands, the assertion must be the observation of an empirical fact, that is, of the realization of the expectation expressed by the proposition $p$.
 Here, then, is the {\it Brouwerian assertion} of $p$: {\it It is known how to prove $p$.} We will denote this by $\turnstile p$.
-The words `to prove' must be taken in the sense of `to prove by construction'.''} of $\turnstile\gamma\lor\neg\gamma$ \cite{Kol}.)
-As an obvious compromise, we settle for {\it the judgement that there exists a general method of solving the problem $\bGamma\lor\neg\bGamma$ for every particular problem $\bGamma$} as our informal interpretation of $\turnstile\gamma\lor\neg\gamma$.
-(And this is reminiscent of Brouwer's {\it ``Third insight.} The identification of the principle of excluded middle with the principle of decidability of every mathematical problem.'' \footnote{Brouwer's four ``insights'' intended to summarize his work in intuitionism; the third is the shortest, and essentially reiterates after 20 years the identification discussed in \S\ref{conjectures} --- except that this ``Third insight'' taken alone can be seen as a {\it definition} of the principle of excluded middle.
-The principle in question, originally formulated by Hilbert (see \S\ref{Kolmogorov}), hardly intended to assert a {\it general method} for settlement of all mathematical problems.
-However, it is likely that Brouwer, with his philosophy that all mathematical statements should be read constructively, did actually mean this principle to assert a {\it general method} --- at least in the later paper \cite{Br28}.
-See, for instance, footnote 6 in \cite{Br28}, which guarantees this sort of reading for another principle.} \cite{Br28}*{\S1}.)
-In general, our informal interpretation of $\turnstile\Sigma(\gamma_1,\dots,\gamma_n)$, where each $\gamma_i$ stands for a formula of first-order logic, possibly with parameters, and $\Sigma(\gamma_1,\dots,\gamma_n)$ is a schema in the metavariables $\gamma_i$, will be
+The words `to prove' must be taken in the sense of `to prove by construction'.''} It is also arguable that our choice of the judgement of existence instead of Kolmogorov's implicit or Heyting's explicit judgements of knowledge does provide independence from ``epistemological presuppositions'', even if gained by the price of what Heyting called ``faith in transcendental existence''.